Richard-McGhee/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+The Document Object Model which is an object reperesentation of a webpage.

 2. What is an event?

+User interaction within a webpage such as clicking, double clicking, scrolling, etc.

 3. What is an event listener?

+A tracker that monitors for triggers from an event being activated and accepts a callback which instructs js on what to do once it happens.

 4. Why would we convert a NodeList into an Array?

+To allow other array methods to be used on it.

 5. What is a component?

+A small portion of code that has a specific function.
+They're made to be reusable and keep our code dry.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.